Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Introduction

-Different from existing graph matching methods, our DHOT-GM method explicitly considers the matching results across different modalities and demonstrates their contributions to improving final matching performance.
-Additionally, by learning the significance of the modalities and the weights of the modality pairs, our DHOT-GM method can find useful modalities and rely more on their matching results.
-We test our DHOT-GM method in both synthetic and real-world graph matching tasks and compare it with state-of-the-art unsupervised and semi-supervised graph matching methods.
-Experimental results demonstrate the superiority of our method and its robustness in highly noisy cases.
+\textbf{Different from existing graph matching methods, the proposed UHOT-based method, to our knowledge, first leverages the node alignment results across different modalities in an explicit way and demonstrates their contributions to improving final matching performance.} It provides a new technical route seldom considered before for robust graph matching.
+We test our method in both synthetic and real-world graph matching tasks and compare it with state-of-the-art unsupervised and semi-supervised graph matching methods.
+Comprehensive experiments demonstrate the superiority of our method and its robustness.

-\section{Related work}
+\section{Related Work}